 Griffith is a medium-sized town located in the state of Indiana.
 With a population of 16,152 people and three constituent neighborhoods, Griffith is the 51st largest community in Indiana.

 Griffith is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Griffith is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Griffith who work in office and administrative support (16.10%), sales jobs (9.96%), and food service (8.72%).
+There are especially a lot of people living in Griffith who work in office and administrative support (17.43%), sales jobs (9.76%), and management occupations (8.50%).

-The per capita income in Griffith in 2010 was $25,434, which is upper middle income relative to Indiana and the nation.
-This equates to an annual income of $101,736 for a family of four.
+The per capita income in Griffith in 2010 was $27,430, which is wealthy relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $109,720 for a family of four.
 However, Griffith contains both very wealthy and poor people as well.

-Griffith is a very ethnically-diverse town.
+Griffith is an extremely ethnically-diverse town.
 The people who call Griffith home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Griffith residents report their race to be White, followed by Black or African-American.
 Griffith also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.58% of the town’s residents.
-Important ancestries of people in Griffith include Irish, Polish, English, and Italian.
+People of Hispanic or Latino origin account for 15.85% of the town’s residents.
+Important ancestries of people in Griffith include German, Irish, Polish, English, and Dutch.

 The most common language spoken in Griffith is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Slavic languages.